Healthcare vs Health Care: Knowing the Difference

 5. Put in your training and educational background.

 Include a section on your education that highlights your training and schooling after you’ve listed your skills.
 Employers can see this area as evidence of your qualifications and increased credibility.
-List all of your degrees and diplomas, starting with the most recent one you have, along with the name of the university you attended.
+List all of your degrees and diplomas, starting with the most recent one you have along with the name of the university you attended.

 The year of graduation is crucial for determining the educational requirements for a health care career.
 Medical doctors, nurses, and advanced specialists typically require a medical degree or nursing accreditation, while assistants and aides may only need a diploma or certificate.